B1. Number Sense

 Example 1

-If the dollar represents the unit, the following coins represent one unit and three tenths.
+If the dollar represents the whole (unit), the following coins represent one and three tenths.

 Example 2

-If the rectangle represents the unit, the parts in red represent one unit and three tenths.
+If the rectangle represents the whole (unit), the red represent one and three tenths.

 Example 3

-If the orange rod represents the unit, the following material represents one unit and three tenths.
+If the orange rod represents the whole (unit), the following represents one and three tenths.

 Consolidation of Learning